SahinEmirhan/sprisk-engine/README.md

    }

    dependencies {
-       implementation("io.github.sahinemirhan:sprisk-engine-starter:0.0.1")
+       implementation("io.github.sahinemirhan:sprisk-engine-starter:VERSION")
    }
    ```

-   Replace `VERSION` with the published release tag (for example, `1.0.0`).
+   Replace `VERSION` with the published release tag (for example, `0.0.1`).
 If you are experimenting locally you can use `./gradlew publishToMavenLocal` and depend on the locally published snapshot instead.

 2. **Provide a user identifier** – Sprisk requires a unique user identifier for every risk evaluation.
 Reference the identifier with the SpEL expression on `@RiskCheck` either at controller or service level: